juanlabrador/PanelLayout/README.md

 By default:

-- BorderBackgroundColor is TRANSPARENT
-- BackgroundColor is WHITE
 - SeparatorColor is LTGRAY
 - LabelTextColor is BLACK
 - ContentTextColor is GRAY
 - TextSizeLayout is 14sp
+- panelElevation is 4dp
-- WithBorder is true
+- panelRadius is 4dp

 In your class java
 ------------------